la2050/archive/_projects/2016/undermine-college-undermatching-using-technology-to-select-the-best-college-fit-for-las-students.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Too many low-income students “undermatch” when they apply for college, a situation where well-qualified students apply to less competitive or cheaper schools.
+They wind up at a community college, for example, when they could have gone to UCLA.
+YPI’s College Choice Tool technology matches students to the best schools based on their GPA, SAT/ACT scores and interests, resulting in higher college enrollment and completion rates, while reducing student loan debt.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Student education pipeline"]